Measurement of the cosmic ray nickel energy spectrum from 10 GeV/n to 2 TeV/n with the DAMPE

-The sources of systematic uncertainties in the nickel analysis are complex, including selection efficiency, background subtraction, hadronic model, unfolding procedure and isotopic assumption.
-Comparing MC simulation with flight data, the difference was negligible for high energy trigger efficiency and within 0.5\% for track efficiency (see the FIG.S5 in SM~\cite{supple}).
+The sources of systematic uncertainties in the nickel analysis are complex, including the selection efficiency, background subtraction, hadronic model, unfolding procedure and isotopic assumption.
+Comparing MC simulation with flight data, the difference was negligible for high energy trigger efficiency and within 0.5\% for track efficiency (see the Fig.S4 in the Supplemental Material~\cite{supple}).
 The uncertainty of charge selection was evaluated by adjusting the charge selection window from -0.1 to +0.2 corresponding to a variation of charge selection efficiency of 10\%.
 The flux in kinetic energy bins varied by ~1\% at 10 GeV/n and ~7\% at 1 TeV/n.
 The uncertainty of background subtraction was evaluated by varying the contamination level by 50\%.
 The differential flux of nickel would vary about 2\% at 10 GeV/n and 7\% at 1 TeV/n.

-There are several selection criteria associated with charge reconstruction which should be considered into the source of systematic uncertanties.
-The systematic error associated with the requirement for matching STK track with PSD maximum energy strip was assessed by relaxing this condition and examining the variation of results.
+There are several selection criteria associated with charge reconstruction which should be considered into the source of systematic uncertainties.
+The systematic uncertainty associated with the requirement for matching the STK track with the PSD maximum energy strip was assessed by relaxing this condition and examining the variation of results.
 This caused a nickel flux variation less than 1\% at 10 GeV/n and 8\% at 1 TeV/n.
-A comparative study on the charge consistency efficiency was conducted showing the difference between flight data and MC simulation was less than 4\% (see the FIG.S2 in the SM~\cite{supple}).
+A comparative study on the charge consistency efficiency was conducted showing that the difference between flight data and MC simulation was less than 4\% (see Fig.S1 in the Supplemental Material~\cite{supple}).